 Leading lines composition

-Leading lines in photography composition is a fantastic tool for guiding the viewer’s eye around an image.
+Using leading lines in photography composition is a fantastic technique for guiding the viewer’s eye around an image.

 When you first become aware of leading lines, you’ll be amazed at how many you see all around you every day to incorporate in photos.